 Note: Formatting with Disk Utility wipes all the files off the drive.
 So be sure there is nothing on the external drive you want.

 What!
 I hear you say.
 Bear with me.

 Buy a 2nd external hard drive.
 You can find some I suggest here.

 1. Format that drive to ExFAT.

 ExFAT is an efficient, fast, compatible file system.
-ExFAT works freely with both Macs and Windows PC.
-Plug an ExFAT drive into your Mac and you Mac can see all the files on it.
-Read and write document to the drive.
+ExFAT works freely with both Macs and Windows PCs.
+Plug an ExFAT drive into your Mac and your Mac can see all the files on it.
+Read and write documents to the drive.
 And you can do the same on a Windows PC.

 You can find out how to format an external hard drive to ExFAT in my document here.

 2. Next.
 Once you have your new.
 Or loan external hard drive formatted to ExFAT.
 Plug both external drives into your Mac.
 By this I mean the NTFS drive with your documents on and the newly formatted ExFAT drive.

 3. You then open two finder windows on your Mac.
 One finder window on the NTFS formatted drive.
 And the other Finder windows on the ExFAT drive.